 - If you have any medical conditions that may affect you while on board (e.g. diabetes, epilepsy, heart conditions, etc.), it is advised that you inform your guide on arrival.
 Should you be taken ill, we will then be able to get the best medical attention for you.

-- Due to the nature of our historic boats we are unfortunately unable to offer wheelchair access.
+- Due to the nature of our historic boats there is no wheelchair access and we are therefore unable to accommodate for wheelchair users.
 Please be aware that embarking and alighting the boat maybe challenging for those with restricted mobility.